 Feet may smell due to build-up of sweat and bacteria and certain infections.
 To stop smelly feet, people may consider home remedies, such as exfoliation, soaks, and antiperspirants.

 While most people will experience a case of smelly feet from time to time, some people live in fear of taking their shoes off.

-The medical term for smelly feet is bromodosis.
-The good news is that there are many treatments available to reduce the incidence of the condition.
+The medical term for smelly feet is “bromodosis.”
+The good news is that many treatments are available to reduce the incidence of the condition.

 Fast facts on smelly feet

 Here are some key points about smelly feet.
 More detail and supporting information is in the main article.

 - Bacteria and moisture are the underlying causes of most cases of smelly feet.

 - Smelly feet are not usually a medical concern, but they can affect a person’s relationships and cause self-consciousness.